elmoallistair/google-it-support/c4_system-administration-it-infrastructure-services/4_directory-services/practice-quiz-active-directory.md

 How is an Organizational Unit different from a normal container?

 * It's not; it's just a different name for a container x
-* **It can hold other objects**
+* It can hold other objects
 * It can only hold other containers
-* It can hold additional containers
+* **It can hold additional containers**

-> An Organizational Unit is a special type of container that can hold other containers.
+> An Organizational Unit is a special type of container that can hold other containers and ordinary objects.

 <br>